Instant View: Reactions to attack on Saudi oil facilities

-(Reuters) - Yemen’s Iran-aligned Houthi group on Saturday attacked two plants at the Abqaiq plant, the heart of Saudi Arabia’s oil industry, in a strike that could impact about 5 million barrels per day of crude production - close to half of the kingdom’s output or 5% of global oil supply.
+(Reuters) - Yemen’s Iran-aligned Houthi group on Saturday attacked two plants at the heart of Saudi Arabia’s oil industry in a strike that could impact about 5 million barrels per day of crude production - close to half of the kingdom’s output or 5% of global oil supply.

 Following are reactions to the attack: